hyperledger/indy-node/design/validator_info.md

 ```

 ## Modification - New Read Command
-Validator_info accessible as read command, available for all clients.
+Validator_info accessible as read command, available for Steward and Trustee.
 New command VALIDATOR_INFO provide info from
 all the connected nodes without need of consensus (similar to force=True flag in upgrade cmd).
 Command allow requesting all parameters or some subset of parameters.